vomhao/for_test321/Freight_Rules.md

     ```

 # GRYPH - Normal
-- ``Note``: All GRYPH rule are mostly copied from KAPCO exept this rule below
+- ``Note``: All GRYPH rules are mostly copied from KAPCO exept this rule below
 ## UPS - USA - O
 - ``Parameters``
     ```